 We love to watch their fluffy goslings in the summer as their parents lead them nipping at the grass.
-Their vigorous honking overhead and vast V-shaped formations overhead herald the fall, and then the spring six months later.
+Their vigorous honking overhead and vast V-shaped formations herald the fall and the spring six months later.

 But we curse them in our parks as we try to pick our way through minefields of slimy green goose droppings.
 Territorial and defensive geese, hissing as they protect nests, aren’t nearly as cute as the fluffy goslings.
 And land managers wish they didn’t have to rig networks of goose barriers to keep them from ripping out wetland vegetation.

 Canada geese are large waterfowl, about three feet long and with a five-foot wingspan.
 They have a tan body and distinctive black neck and head with a white, triangular chinstrap.
 Goslings start out covered with yellowish-tan fluff and grow quickly.
 By about two months they have grown in adult feathers.